Properties of an Aloha-like stability region: Spherical inner and outer bounds on

-\begin{remark} Since the hyperplane inducing the optimal polyhedral inner bound $\Lpi^{*}$ is a supporting hyperplane of the convex body $\Bmc(\cbf, r_{\rm in}(c))$, due to the constructions of $\Lpi^{*}$ and $\Lsi$ it follows that $\Lsi$ always outperforms $\Lpi^{*}$ in terms of volume approximation to $\Lambda$. \end{remark}
+\begin{remark} Since the hyperplane inducing the optimal polyhedral inner bound $\Lpi^{*}$ is a supporting hyperplane of the convex body $\Bmc(\cbf, r_{\rm in}(c))$, due to the constructions of $\Lpi^{*}$ and $\Lsi$ it follows that $\Lsi$ is always tighter than $\Lpi^{*}$. \end{remark}

 We now proceed to the spherical outer bound.
-There are many similarities between the definitions, propositions and proof techniques for the spherical inner and outer bound.
+There are many similarities between the definitions, propositions and proof techniques for the spherical inner and outer bounds.
 In both cases there exists a set inclusion relationship which implies the optimal bound arises when $c$ is chosen to be the minimum possible.

 \begin{definition} $\Lso(c) \equiv \Smc \setminus \Bmc(\cbf, r_{\rm out}(c))$, where the center of the ball $\cbf = c \mathbf{1}$ for all $c \geq 1$, and its radius $r_{\rm out}(c) \equiv d(\cbf, \ebf_{i}) = \sqrt{(c-1)^{2} + (n-1)c^{2}}$. \end{definition}